rafaelsantos499/Musicalizando/README.md

 ## 📦 Desenvolvimento

-Feito totalmente do zero,  do layout e codigo.
+Feito totalmente do zero,  do layout ao codigo.

 ## 🛠️ Construído com